Membership Required

 While actual almonds and fruit are not added to coffee beans to create flavored coffee, there are two ways to add flavor to coffee to generate the taste and aroma.
 The chosen method is dependent on the state of the coffee beans when the flavor is added.

 For larger batches, the preferred method usually is to coat the coffee beans in flavor oil.
 However, some smaller roasting companies prefer to do small flavor batches once the coffee beans have already been ground up, so they might use dry flavoring.
+Two types of coffee flavoring methods:

 • Flavor oils